marhu98/Modular-Tables/README.md

 make runExample
 ```

-Then look in the folder gifs for 1.gif
+Then look in the folder gifs

 Here is how you can generate a new image: